 - 3 Is Amazon Vendor Central Invite only?

 - 4 What is the difference between Amazon Marketplace and Amazon seller Central?
 Amazon

 - 5 Is Amazon Getting rid of vendor Central?

 What is Amazon Vendor Central?

 Amazon Vendor Central is Amazon’s wholesale channel for brands to sell on Amazon and reach Amazon Prime members.
 This program also provides the opportunity to access Amazon Prime, which has over 100 million members in the United States alone.
-The benefits of joining include: Direct-to-consumer selling without listing fees or commissions; access Amazon’s customer base of nearly 300 million people and Amazon Prime with Amazon Prime Early Access.
+The benefits of joining include Direct-to-consumer selling without listing fees or commissions; access to Amazon’s customer base of nearly 300 million people and Amazon Prime with Amazon Prime Early Access.

 How do I get to Amazon Vendor Central?
 Amazon